- Animal Care Services

 Fight the Bite - Protect Yourself from West Nile Virus

 As we move into mosquito season, we are implementing a proactive approach to combat the mosquito population.
-After last year’s near record number of West Nile Virus cases, we are learning more and more about how to test for and combat the mosquito population.
+We continue to learn more and more about how to test for and combat the mosquito population.
 The Drainage Division is trapping and testing mosquitoes in various locations throughout the city.
-We have created a map showing the locations of the traps, numbers of mosquitoes trapped and the results of the testing.
-The map will be updated on a regular basis.
+The Denton County Health Department map shows the locations of the traps and the results of the testing.

 - Empty standing water from idle containers like flower pots, buckets, cups and pet water bowls.